So a few weeks ago now, actually nearly a month ago to be honest, I attended a local secondary schools careers fair and ran a stall.

 Key Takeaways From The Young Adults I Spoke With

-- Thereʼs still a big misconception around all the roles that are available in the
+- Thereʼs still a big misconception around all the roles that are available in the IT industry

 - HR, Marketing, Sales etc…